james-flynn-ie/james-flynn-ie.github.io/index.md

 # Welcome to [James Flynn](https://github.com/james-flynn-ie)'s GitHub Pages

-Hello, and welcome to my web page, hosted by GitHub Pages.
+Hello and welcome to my web page, hosted by GitHub Pages.

 Here you will find a bit about me, as well as some links to my current projects.

-If you would like to contribute to any of the projects, then please follow the links and check out the Contributing Guide.
+If you would like to contribute to any of the projects, then please follow one of the project links and check out the Contributing Guide.

 ### About Me

-By day, I'm a DevOps Engineer living in Cork, Ireland and by night, I'm an Open Source Contributor.
+By day, I'm a DevOps Engineer living and working in Cork, Ireland.
+By night, I'm an Open Source Contributor.

 My hobbies include learning new programming languages and tools through Open Source Software (naturally), reading Sci-Fi, Xbox gaming and spending quality time with the dogs.